Fercuz/Stamp/README.md

 Developers :

-Duvan Arley Novoa -
-Mateo Álvarez García
+Mateo Álvarez García -
+Duvan Arley Novoa

 ____________________________________________________________________________________________

 Thanks a lot for fork and contribute to the development.
+Muchas gracias por forkear y contribuir al desarrollo de esta aplicacion.
 ____________________________________________________________________________________________